 The city’s agencies had many early plans for construction this year for Tallahassee and the surrounding area, according to the Democrat.
 Many of these and more have come to fruition, and mean a smoother ride for you.
 Here are some of the city’s high-profile projects looking back, and a tally of what has improved or will improve soon.

 One of the biggest projects the city undertook this year was the improvement of the intersection of Old Bainbridge and Pullen Road, where a roundabout was constructed along with several pedestrian safety measures, according to the Tallahassee Democrat.
 Traffic at the intersection often backed up, and the roundabout will allow drivers to continuously flow to their destinations more safely.

-Emphasis on safety was prominent in another project outside Lawton Chiles High School, where the Florida Department of Transportation installed several turn lanes and flashing lights to help keep students and drivers safe during peak travel hours.
+Emphasis on safety was prominent in another project outside Lawton Chiles High School, where the Florida Department of Transportation installed several turn lanes and flashing lights to help keep students and drivers safe from car accidents during peak travel hours.
 FDOT was slated to complete the project before this winter, according to WCTV.

 Other planned projects include work on North Monroe Street, which has a Spring 2017 completion date but hadn’t been started yet earlier this year, per WCTV.
 The project plans to add a pedestrian crossing, new signs, and touch up gutters and curbs.
 Another is taking place along Apalachee Parkway at night, where drivers will see improved shoulders, drainage, and sidewalks that conform to Americans with Disabilities Act standards.

 But no look at construction in Tallahassee is complete without an update on the enduring Capital Circle Southwest project, part of the beltway around Tally composed of State Road 263 and Route 319.
 Construction is still nominally ongoing, and a quick November update by WXTL reveals FDOT shifted traffic again as recently as November.